 Antique Glass Bird Bath (June)

-Our birdbath is made from vintage finds but you can shop online or in stores too.
-Here are the items you will need except for the platters, vases, or candle holders.
+Our birdbath is made from vintage finds, but you can also shop online or in stores.
+Here are the items you will need except platters, vases, or candle holders.

 President's Silhouette (July)